Unit 1 - Notes

 • CPU Scheduling Information: Priority, pointers to scheduling queues.

-• Accounting Information: CPU time used, time limits.
+• Accounting Information: CPU used, time limits.

 AI-generated image — may contain inaccuracies